developerayyo/eportal/docs/overview.rst

 Contribution
 ============
-    If you would like to contrbute in anyway, either by sharing your ideas , resourses, research notes, similar projects on this Topic with me, or you want to explore or test the site for, don't hessitate to reach me @ `Contact <https://docs.eportalproject.ml/en/latest/getting%20started.html#contact/>`_ or if you use Github, you can raise your contributions as issues on `Github <https://github.com/developerayyo/eportal/issues/>`_ .
+    If you would like to contrbute in anyway, either by sharing your ideas , resourses, research notes, similar projects on this Topic with me, or you want to explore or test the site for, send me mail developer@eportalproject.ml or DM me  `Live-chat <https://tawk.to/2eb8621a65f5ea02010345519f534eec9ced3231>`_ .